JuanMNGA/GermanLearningUCA/README.md

 GermanLearningUCA
 =================

-An Android game with the purpose of being a tool to learn german
+An Android game with the purpose of being a tool to learn German